-15 Really Stupid but Well-Meaning Things We Say to Our Kids
+How to Talk to Your Kid: 15 Really Stupid but Well-Meaning Things Parents Say

 - You can grow up to become anything you want.
 Parents love to say this, thinking it gives their children confidence and lets them dream big.
 But what happens when the kids are grown and faced with the realities of the world?
 They're not tall enough to play professional basketball, don't have the facial bone structure to model, or don't possess the mathematical aptitude to become an engineer?
 Parents know their kids better than anyone else.
 They should take the time to talk with them about their strengths and weaknesses and what those mean for opportunities in the real world.

 Don't be a quitter!
 After competing on a swim team for five years, my teenage son decided to hang up his Speedo to devote more time to his high school studies.
 My mother lamented, “Oh, I sure hate to see him quit!”
 Contrary to what many parents believe, dropping activities is not necessarily a bad thing.
 Young children need to try lots of things until they find what best suits them.
 Older kids such as my son need the freedom to decide for themselves what extracurricular activities they can and cannot handle.
 Helicopter moms and dads need to step back and let their kids take the reins.